wdawson/okta.github.io/_source/_posts/2017-09-19-build-a-secure-notes-application-with-kotlin-typescript-and-okta.md

 yarn add @okta/okta-signin-widget
 ```

 Create an `OktaAuthService` that can be used to render the Sign-In Widget and handle authentication.
 The following TypeScript code should be in `client/src/app/shared/okta/okta.service.ts`.
-Be sure to replace `{dev-id}`, `{client-id}`, and `{as-server-url}` with values appropriate for your Okta application and authorization server.
+Be sure to replace `{yourOktaDomain}` and `{client-id}` with values appropriate for your Okta organization and application.

 ```typescript
 import { Injectable } from '@angular/core';